sockeqwe/website-old/_posts/2016-07-17-evolution-of-the-repository-pattern.md

 }
 ```

-An `UserDataStore` is, as the name already suggests, responsible to load a User from a store like Disk or a backend (cloud).
+An `UserDataStore` is, as the name already suggests, responsible to load a User from a store like disk or a backend (cloud).

 ```java
 interface UserDataStore {